elmjag/four/README.md

     micromamba create -f environment.yml

-This will install all required python packages and nodejs.
+This will install all required python packages and nodejs into `four` conda environment.
+Activate the `four` environment with.

+    micromamba activate four

 Install nodejs packages with:

     cd src